Tsuen Wan West station: History

 The construction of the station was very complex.
 It required the diversion of some roads, the demolition of two factories, part of a nearby park, and the relocation of a ferry pier which originally occupied the site.
 The station was designed by Farrells.
 The waterfront promenade built along with the station's construction connected the two ends of Tsuen Wan, significantly improved the scenery of the area, and provided a leisure place for many residents of southern and western Tsuen Wan.

 Although the station is in the same region as Tsuen Wan station, the two stations have different fares.
 For example, passengers have to pay HK$1.7-4.0 more if they are going to Hong Kong Island, although it is faster and more convenient.
 Only out-of-system interchange is available for the pair.

 On 20 December 2003, Tsuen Wan West station opened to the public with the first phase of the KCR West Rail.

-The campsite for the 2012 edition of Brighton Community Church YF Camp 'Deep and Wide' is located near this station and Tsuen Wan station on the Tsuen Wan line.
-The camp was held from the 17th to the 20th of December 2012.
-Team captains could decide to meet their team members at this station or Tsuen Wan station.